Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ```

-Remove the battery once completed and power on the radio.
+Remove the battery once completed and  put it back into the radios body then power on the radio.
 The changes should
 now be displayed.

 ![](newbootsplash.png)